NinjaSciurus/L13_PC_Print_App/docs/PROTOCOL.md

 then rotated 270° so its height fills the 96-dot head and the word runs along the label length.
-Empirically (from a known test pattern) row 0 = the leading/exit edge and dot 0 = the far side; rotating the packed bitmap back 90° CW reproduces the physical label held with the first-out edge on the right — which is how the preview is drawn.
+Empirically (from a known test pattern) row 0 = the leading/exit edge and dot 0 = the far side; rotating the packed bitmap back 90° CW reproduces the physical label held with the first-out edge on the right, which is how the preview is drawn.